M-Shehu/sqool/README.md

-# sqool
+# SQOOL

-This is a project I completed as a student at [hackreactor](http://hackreactor.com).
-This project was worked on with a pair.
+## Project Description
+This is a repo to practice SQL concepts